tldr-pages/tldr/pages/common/tar.md

 # tar

 > Archiving utility.
-> Optional compression with gzip / bzip.
+> Often combined with a compression method, such as gzip or bzip.

 - Create an archive from files: